csiebler/csiebler.github.io/content/posts/azure-openai-gpt4o-audio-api-cost-analysis.md

 Looking at this data, we can derive our first insight:

-**Learning #1:** 1h our generated audio costs around $5.82.
+**Learning #1:** 1h of generated audio costs around $5.82.
 This is more or less independent of the language.

 Now let's break it down by cost per 1000 words: